 Crimes that occur on the Flagstaff campus should be reported to the NAU PD.
 For reporting emergencies and crimes in progress, dial 911 or use a blue light emergency phone.
 In addition, Text to 911 is now available so that students, faculty, staff and visitors to the Flagstaff campus are able to send text messages to 911 when making a call is not possible.
-Texts to 911 from anywhere on the Flagstaff campus will be routed to NAU PD.
 Crimes of a non-emergency nature may be reported to the NAU PD by calling 928-523-3611 or 3-3611 from an on-campus land line.
 Reports may also be made in person at 525 E. Pine Knoll Drive, Building 98A, Flagstaff, Arizona.
 The NAU PD is open 24 hours a day, 365 days a year.